Colours (Baccara album)

 Colours is the third studio album by Spanish duo Baccara, first released on label RCA-Victor in Germany in 1979.
 It contains European single releases "Body Talk"/"By 1999" and "Ay Ay Sailor".

-The rights to the RCA-Victor back catalogue are currently held by Sony BMG Music Entertainment – the original Colours album in its entirety remains unreleased on compact disc.
-However, all tracks from the album do appear on the German 30th anniversary box set.
+The rights to the RCA-Victor back catalogue are currently held by Sony BMG Music Entertainment – the original Colours album in its entirety remains unreleased on compact disc. though it was released on cd in russia, However, all tracks from the album do appear on the German 30th anniversary box set.